Saturday, May 16, 2026

 SUMMARY BRIEF

-Losing his place as he shuffles through his cue cards, Stein thinks of the person that put him in this position in the first place, formerly associated with the Soviet Union Colonel Valentina Volstok, also known as Negative Woman of the Doom Patrol.
-She's creating a super spy government agency, and she wants Harry to lead this operation once the institution is properly installed.
+Losing his place as he shuffles through his cue cards, Stein thinks of the person that placed him in this position in the first place, formerly associated with the Soviet Union, Colonel Valentina Volstok, also known as Negative Woman of the Doom Patrol.
+She created a super spy government agency, and now she wants Harry to lead this operation once the institution is properly installed.
 Harry also thinks about how well Valentina is able to handle an operation as well as keeping the bureaucrats and politicians a stone's throw away from those serving under her command.

 Adrian Chase doesn't waste a moment in the Big Apple.
 Immediately, shaking down shady types to get answers on this Black Thorn perp.
 Reimer, Jeweler of Reimer's Jewelry, assures Vigilante he knows nothing of Black Thorn .
 Too bad this information came after Chase rampaged on Reimer's goons, destroying high dollar glass items.